phpDocumentor/phpDocumentor/docs/manual/Basic usage.rst

 DocBlox takes a two-step approach to generating documentation:

-1. Parse the source files and create a XML file (called structure.xml) containing all meta-data
+1. Parse the source files and create an intermediate structure file(called structure.xml) containing all meta-data.
-2. Transform the XML file to human readable output (currently only static HTML is supported)
+2. Transform the intermediate structure file to a form of human readable output, such as HTML.

 These steps can be executed at once or separate, depending upon your preference.